-Preventing termites is best accomplished through regular inspections of your property and treatment but there are some things you can do to reduce your chances:
+Preventing termites is best accomplished through regular inspections of your home or business and treatment, but there are some things you can do to reduce your chances:

-- Divert water away from your home with properly functioning downspouts, gutters and splash blocks.
+- Divert water away from your home or business with properly functioning downspouts, gutters and splash blocks.

-- Quickly repair any house damage caused by moisture, such as a roof leak or plumbing leak.
+- Quickly repair any structural damage caused by moisture, such as a roof leak or plumbing leak.

 - Reduce humidity in crawl spaces.

-- Prevent shrubs, vines and other vegetation from growing over and covering vents and also from growing on the exterior of your home.
+- Prevent shrubs, vines and other vegetation from growing over and covering vents and growing on the exterior of your home or business.

-- Eliminate wood contact with the ground around your home.
+- Eliminate wood contact with the ground around your home or business.

-- Remove any wood or construction debris from your crawl space or around your home.
+- Remove any wood or construction debris from your crawl space and around your home or business.

 Can I treat termites on my own?

-Do-it-yourself pest control is certainly an option; however, most homeowners lack the knowledge and training that professionals have to treat pest problems effectively.
-An essential component in treating a pest problem effectively is correctly identifying the insect species and developing a course of treatment that takes the insect’s biology and habits into account.
-It is also critical that the treatment materials used are handled properly to ensure effective treatment.
-A professional pest control operator at Palmetto Exterminators has the training and expertise to do these things, leading to the most effective solution to your pest problem.
+An essential component of treating a termite problem effectively is correctly identifying the termite species and developing a course of treatment that takes the species’s biology and habits into account.
+It is also critical that products are handled properly to ensure effective treatment.
+A pest control specialist from Palmetto Exterminators has the training and expertise to provide the most effective solution to your termite problem.

 I just bought a house that you have under warranty.
 Do I have to pay a fee to transfer it to my name?

-Transferring a warranty to a new owner shouldn’t cost and arm and a leg.
 Our termite service agreements transfer at no cost.
-If you just purchased a home under warranty with us, all you have to do it provide us with your name and contact information and we’ll take care of the rest.
+If you just purchased a home under warranty with Palmetto Exterminators, all you have to do is provide us with your name and contact information.
+We’ll take care of the rest.

 According to the NPMA, every year termites cause more than $5 billion in damage with the average repair costing $2,500.
-That does not include the costs of treating and removing the termites.
-With an active damage repair agreement, you would not be responsible for any of the costs of repairs or re-treatment.
+That does not include the cost of treating and removing the termites.

 How can I tell the difference between flying ants and termites?